Thank you for submitting your abstract!

 - Is the abstract written clearly and organized well?

-Oral presenters will be contacted on Friday, July 12 at 5 pm.
-If your abstract is not selected, you are encouraged to display a poster.
+Keynote oral presenters will be contacted on Friday, July 12 at 5 pm.
+If your abstract is not selected to give a keynote presentation, you may be requested to give a lightning presentation.

 For Des Moines University faculty or student research involving humans or animals, please provide the Institutional Review Board (IRB) or Institutional Animal Care and Use Committee (IACUC) ID number under which this research project was carried.
 If an ID was not assigned please explain: